 Brand it and claim it

 After you’ve chosen a business structure and name, it’s time to secure a domain name (ie the electronic address for a website address), which may be the same as or very similar to your business name.
-For some, the availability of domain endings such as a ‘.com’ or ‘.co.uk’ will be the deciding factor for the final name, so if this is important for your business, do check it first.
+For some, the availability of domain endings such as a ‘.com’ or ‘.co.uk’ will be the deciding factor for your final business name, so if this is important for your business, do check it first.

 The nature of your business will determine which social media networks will be most relevant for you – you don’t need to have a presence on them all.
-Facebook and Twitter are the most popular and free networking tools that will help you market your business and reach out to customers.
-Bear in mind that there are character limitations so you may have to be creative with longer brand names.
+Facebook and Twitter are popular and free networking tools that will help you market your business and reach out to customers.
+Bear in mind that there are character limitations for posts, so you may have to be creative with longer brand names.

 Start on solid legal ground

-- a business plan – detailing what your business is, who is going to use your products/services and how you are going to make this happen
+- a Business plan – detailing what your business is, who is going to use your products/services and how you are going to make this happen

-- a founders’ agreement – setting out the relationship between the founders of an LTD
+- a Founders’ agreement – setting out the relationship between the founders of an LTD

-- a term sheet – setting out the terms of a business investment
+- a Term sheet – setting out the terms of a business investment

-- articles of association – setting out how an LTD is to be run and administered
+- Articles of association – setting out how an LTD is to be run and administered

-- a partnership agreement – creating a business partnership
+- a Partnership agreement – creating a business partnership

-- a shareholders’ agreement – agreeing on key issues with other company shareholders
+- a Shareholders’ agreement – agreeing on key issues with other company shareholders

 After you’ve started your business there are even more documents you may need, including:

-- employment contracts – to hire employees
+- Employment contracts – to hire employees

-- confidentiality agreements – to protect your business ideas
+- Confidentiality agreements – to protect your business ideas

-- a health and safety policy – to ensure the health and safety of employees in the workplace
+- a Health and safety policy – to ensure the health and safety of employees in the workplace

-- a flexible working policy – to set out the flexible working arrangements available within your workplace
+- a Flexible working policy – to set out the flexible working arrangements available within your workplace

-- certain family-friendly policies – including a maternity policy, paternity policy and bereavement leave policy
+- certain Family-friendly policies – including a Maternity policy, Paternity policy and Bereavement leave policy

-- a data protection and data security policy – to set out the policies and procedures you will comply with when dealing with employee personal information and personal data
+- a Data protection and data security policy – to set out the policies and procedures you will comply with when dealing with employee personal information and personal data

-- an employee privacy notice – to inform staff about how you collect, use, retain and disclose their personal data
+- an Employee privacy notice – to inform staff about how you collect, use, retain and disclose their personal data

 Making sure you have a solid legal footing from the start means that you’ll be far less likely to fall into common legal issues in the future.
 For example, when hiring staff you must issue written terms and conditions of employment on the staff member’s first day or you could face a fine.

 You can even use legal documents to save a bit of money.
-If you work from home, creating a home office rental agreement for yourself means that you can claim back some of the overheads in running the business for tax purposes.
+If you work from home, creating a home office rental agreement for yourself means that you can claim back some of the overheads of running the business for tax purposes.